inishchith/chaoss-microtasks/microtask-7/readme.md

 #### `git worktree`:

-- This command helps us manage multiple working trees attached to the same repository allowing us to check out more than one branch at a time.
+- This command helps us create a working tree of the cloned repository with the active branch set to `master` by default.
+- With this we're able to perform `checkout` operations on the repository which cannot be performed on a cloned `bare` repository.
 - `command`:

 ```